Medical Device Registration in Ireland

 - Place medical devices bearing the CE marking on the market, in a system or a procedure pack,

-- Sterilise, for the purpose of placing on the market, systems or procedure packs or other CE marked medical devices designed by the manufacturers to be sterilised before use,
+- Sterilise, for the purpose of placing on the market, systems or procedure packs or other CE marked medical devices designed by the manufacturers to be sterilized before use,

 Registration of person responsible for placing medical device in Ireland Market